Global Optimization with Parametric Function Approximation: Preliminaries

 Here we list main assumptions that we will work with throughout this paper.
 The first assumption says that we have access to a differentiable function family that contains the unknown objective function.

 \begin{assumption}[Realizability] There exists $w^*\in \cW$ such that the unknown objective function $f= f_{w^*}$.
 Also, assume $\cW\subset [0,1]^{d_w}$.
 This is w.l.o.g. for any compact $\cW$. \end{assumption} Realizable parameter class is a common assumption in literature \citep{chu2011contextual,foster2018practical,foster2020beyond}, usually the starting point of a line of research for a new problem because one doesn't need to worry about extra regret incurred by misspecified parameter.
-Although in this paper we only theoretically study the realizable parameter class, our GO-UCB algorithm empirically works well in misspecified task too where the objective function is not in the considered parametric family.
+Although in this paper we only theoretically study the realizable parameter class, our GO-UCB algorithm empirically works well in misspecified tasks too.